-Chinese New Year Couplets (Talismans) & the Kitchen God for 2018
+2019 Chinese New Year Couplets (Talismans) & the Kitchen God

-A great school Chinese New Year project for the year of the Dog 2018
+A great school Chinese New Year project for the year of the Pig 2019

 © Originally written by Michael Hanna and Revised by Daniel Hanna November 2018

 Are you prepared for 2019?

-The couplets and kitchen God will typically be printed in black ink on red paper, (red being a lucky colour) Couplets and Kitchen God would be hung around different rooms of the home, shop, office or by the front door.
-It’s also tradition to present the Talismans as a gift to send good wishes to your friends and family through the year of the Yang Earth Dog.
+The couplets and kitchen God will typically be printed in black ink on red paper, (red being a lucky colour) and would then be hung around different rooms of the home, shop, office or by the front door.
+It’s also tradition to present the Talismans as a gift to send good wishes to your friends and family through the year of the 2019 Yin Earth Pig.

-The Couplets/Talismans are considered very powerful, reputed to discourage all evil and bring peace, harmony, happiness and good fortune.
-They’re favoured and used by most Chinese families and businesses.
+The couplets and kitchen God talisman are favoured and used by most Chinese families and businesses.
 However, in recent years they have become popular around the globe including Canada, France, Singapore, USA, Australia and here in the UK.
 See below how to display them correctly.
-The Couplets are excellent to utilise during the year of the Yang Earth Dog 2018.
+The Couplets are excellent to utilise during the year of the Yin Earth Pig 2019.

 The Nian monster